Curriculum

 At Broughton Primary School, we plan the curriculum to provide a meaningful and worthwhile education that will prepare our children for the experiences and responsibilities they will encounter in life.
 Our aim is to offer a well-balanced and broad-based curriculum which is not only academic, but also includes cultural, social, spiritual and physical development and growth.

 With the above fundamental principles and vision clearly in mind, we have considered our intentions for learning in each subject, which can be explored below.
 We collectively establish the skills that we want every child to develop in each of these subjects, based upon the National Curriculum.
+Study of these subjects is statutory, except RE, which you have the right to withdraw your child from all or part of lessons.
 We then carefully plan units and topics in each year group which will deliver these key skills and statutory content in an engaging and meaningful way.
 Our units and topics are regularly reviewed to ensure that each child enjoys a linked learning journey from Reception to Year 6, building upon prior learning and with a clear progression.
 These Curriculum Maps can be found in each year group’s page under the Class Pages’ tab across the top.

 Throughout each child’s journey, learning is regularly monitored and openly shared with parents and school staff to ensure teamwork, consistency and a meaningful, reflective curriculum.